fejlek/Nine-Circles-Statistics/Second Circle - Logistic Regression/Second_circle_logistic_regression_2.md

 actually be used in the imputation models for each variable.
 We will use the function *quickpred*, which selects variables that are correlated with a given variable with a correlation coefficient greater than specified values.
-We also discuss using the derived variables for the imputation of variables from which these are directly derived.
-Not doing so would introduce imputation *loops* into our imputation, which could result in an imputation process that would not have a stationary distribution. <br/>
+We also disallow using the derived variables for the imputation of variables from which these are directly derived.
+Not doing so would introduce imputation *loops* into the chained equations, which could result in an imputation process that would not have a stationary distribution. <br/>

 ``` r